wellxchen/design-checklist-backend/README.md

 To start the server, run ```FLASK_APP=__init__.py flask run```, then enter the ```localhost:5000/``` + ```<project name you have analzed on sonarqube>``` in browser.

-Currently hosting on duke'Apache server: http://compsci308.colab.duke.edu
+Currently hosting on duke's Apache server: http://compsci308.colab.duke.edu